nadavmatalon/WatchDog/README.md

 With the library installed & included in the sketch, the following functions can be used directly to manage the WatchDog Timer:

->Note that using these functions requires preceding them with the library name (see the [usage example](https://github.com/nadavmatalon/WatchDog/blob/master/examples/WatchDog_Example/WatchDog_Example.ino) sketch for a more detailed implementation):
+>Note that using these functions requires preceding them with the library name (see the [usage examples](https://github.com/nadavmatalon/WatchDog/blob/master/examples) for a more detailed implementation):

 ## LIBRARY FUNCTIONS

 __WatchDog::init();__
 Parameters:&nbsp;&nbsp;&nbsp;ISR_function_name, ovf_period_t (optional), ovf_status_t or unsigned int (optional, but must be a valid value).
-Points to note:
+Points to note in this context:
 1) There are no parentheses follwing the ISR_function_name
 2) ovf_period_t params (optional): OVF_16MS   / OVF_32MS   / OVF_64MS   / OVF_125MS  / OVF_250MS / OVF_500MS  / OVF_1000MS [default] / OVF_2000MS / OVF_4000MS / OVF_8000MS or user-defined custom overflow period (value must be divisible by one of the WatchDog Timer's base pre-scaler values (i.e. 16 / 32 / 64 / 125 / etc.)
 3) ovf_status_t params (optional): START [default] / STOP (determines whether the WatchDog Timer automatically starts running or not after the overflow period is set.